Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: The Proposed Method

-where $\hat{\mathbf T}_{\cdot j}^k(\mathbf x_i)$ denotes $j$-th column of $\hat{\mathbf T}^k(\mathbf x_i)$, $\log(\cdot)$ is element-wise logarithm operation for vectors, and $\langle \cdot, \cdot\rangle$ is the inner product operation of vectors.
-Through minimization of \cref{loss_conf}, the conditional distribution represented by each column of $\hat{\mathbf T}^k(\mathbf x_i)$ is encouraged to have a higher entropy (i.e., this distribution inclines to uniform distribution).
-In other words, this introduces \emph{confusion} in clustering a fine-grained label to a coarse-grained one during training, and eventually softens the prediction scores obtained by \cref{prediction}.
-Thus, the confusion loss can be used to alleviate the over-confident prediction brought about by cross entropy loss.
+where $\mathbf T_n^k$ is the predicted transition matrix for $\mathbf x_n$ and $\mathbf T_n^k[:,j]$ denotes its $j$-th column, $\log(\cdot)$ is element-wise logarithm operation for vectors, and $\langle \cdot, \cdot\rangle$ is the inner product operation of vectors.
+Through minimization of Eq. \eqref{eq:loss_conf}, the conditional distribution represented by each column of $\mathbf T_n^k$ is encouraged to have a higher entropy (i.e., this distribution inclines to approach uniform distribution).
+In other words, this introduces \emph{confusion} in fine-to-coarse label transitions during training, thereby encouraging the Transition Networks to encode sample-specific information into transition matrices and alleviating the over-confident prediction induced by the hierarchical cross-entropy loss.
+Furthermore, since $\mathbf T^{k\leftarrow 1}$ can be factorized as $\mathbf T^{k\leftarrow 1}=\mathbf T^k \cdots \mathbf T^2$ (Proposition~1), applying confusion loss to each transition matrix may implicitly facilitate the modeling of inter-class similarities between hierarchy 1 and $k$.